Klemet/MHS-CBAU/README.md

 If you don't have the time to read the workshops (which I heavily recommand), here is the quick step-by-step to get everything ready for your LANDIS-II simulation :

-1. **Install Biomass Harvest and Magic Harvest in your computer.**
+1. **Install the LANDIS-II extensions Biomass Harvest, Magic Harvest and Output Biomass Community in your computer.**

-See the [Biomass Harvest repository](https://github.com/LANDIS-II-Foundation/Extension-Biomass-Harvest) and the [Magic Harvest repository](https://github.com/Klemet/LANDIS-II-Magic-Harvest) for the installers.
+See the [Biomass Harvest repository](https://github.com/LANDIS-II-Foundation/Extension-Biomass-Harvest), the [Magic Harvest repository](https://github.com/Klemet/LANDIS-II-Magic-Harvest) and the [Output Biomass Communit repository](https://github.com/LANDIS-II-Foundation/Extension-Output-Biomass-Community) for the installers.

 * * *